schmir/bbfreeze/README.txt

   A new distutils/setuptools command bdist_bbfreeze integrates
   bbfreeze into your setup.py.

 bbfreeze works on windows and UNIX-like operating systems.
-It currently does not work on OS X. bbfreeze has been tested with python 2.4 and 2.5. bbfreeze will not work with python versions prior to 2.3 as it uses the zipimport feature introduced with python 2.3.
+Starting with version 0.97 OS X is also supported. bbfreeze has been tested with python 2.4, 2.5 and 2.6. bbfreeze will not work with python versions prior to 2.3 as it uses the zipimport feature introduced with python 2.3.

 Contact Information